Sinakorain/Dial_plugin/new_dial/Samples~/BasicAdventureSample/README.md

 This sample adds a menu item that creates a playable `DialogueDatabaseAsset` for the package's current MVP workflow.

+Copyright (c) 2026 Danil Kashulin.
+All rights reserved.
+This sample is part of the proprietary `New Dial Dialogue Editor` package and is covered by the package license in `new_dial/LICENSE.md`.

 ## What it creates

 - 1 NPC: `Innkeeper`